antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 The specification has to be a JSON file.
 There are two main attributes.

-* `metadata` - object of type [Metadata](#metadata) that specifices editor styling and metadata.
+* `metadata` - object of type [Metadata](#metadata) that specifies editor styling and metadata.
 * `nodes` - array that specifies valid nodes.
   Every element is of type [Node](#node).

 ### Metadata

-This object specifies editor styling and metadata.
+This object specifies additional editor options

+Contains following optional properties:

-It contains `interfaces` dictionary which defines styling of interfaces the nodes.
+* `interfaces`  - dictionary which defines styling of interfaces the nodes.
   Colors can be specified by a hexadecimal value or by name.
+* `allowLoopbacks` - boolean value whether connections with endpoints at the same node are allowed.
+  Default is `false`.

 An example: